-Jeremy Hunt downplays prospect of tax cuts in autumn statement
+Jeremy Hunt downplays prospect of tax cuts in Autumn Statement

 Influential backbenchers such as Sir John Redwood have called for tax cuts to promote growth in the economy.

-Asked whether he would do so in November’s autumn statement, he said: “There are two ways to bring the tax burden down.
+Asked whether he would do so in November’s Autumn Statement, Mr Hunt said: “There are two ways to bring the tax burden down.

 “The first is to grow the economy and we’re making good progress on that.
 The second is to spend taxpayers’ money more efficiently.”

-Mr Hunt said the Bank of England now expects inflation to drop to around five per cent by the end of the year — meeting Mr Sunak’s target.
+Mr Hunt said the Bank of England now expects inflation to drop to around 5 per cent by the end of the year — meeting Mr Sunak’s target.

-But this is still far from the Bank’s two per cent target.
+But this is still far from the Bank’s 2 per cent target.

+Chancellor Jeremy Hunt defends the government's handling of the economy, saying he and Rishi Sunak took 'decisions' in order to reduce inflation and the rising cost of living.#TrevorPhillips https://t.co/fhIHlpTGAF

 The Chancellor told Sky’s Trevor Phillips on Sunday: “As we move into autumn, I know family budgets are still stretched, but inflation is coming down and now is the time to see the job through.

-We are on track to halve inflation this year and by sticking to our plan we will ease the pressure on families and businesses alike.
+“We are on track to halve inflation this year and by sticking to our plan, we will ease the pressure on families and businesses alike.

 “And it should be no surprise, despite the doubting from some, latest figures show we have bounced back better than many other G7 economies and are one of the most attractive countries in the world to invest.”